Cajee7/SwapiWrapperApi/README.md

 **6. CORS Policy** - Costs configured specifically for 'http://localhost:4200' to prevent unauthorized cross origin requests.

 **7. Containerizing with Docker** - Application containerized using Docker to ensure consistent development, testing and deployment environments across different machines and platforms.

+## Instructions on how to use
+Before calling any endpoint, you need to be authenticated...

+Click on the try it out button at the authenticate endpoint Fill in the fields:
+"username": "admin",
+"password": "Password"
+Thereafter in the response body you will see a message and a token

+Copy the token and click on the green authorize button found above the authenticate endpoint.
+Alternatively you can click on any lock icons as well.

+Clicking on the button will open a pop up with the heading available authorizations.

+In the value textbox, paste your token in and click on authorize.

+Congradulations, you are now authenticated.
+Now you can use any endpoint.
+If you get an error that says kerner bearer or a status code 401 error, please repeat the instructions from the top again.